 It’s almost like once they get ahold of their tablet, it’s impossible to pry it out of their little hands.

-But if I removed the phones and the tablets before she wakes up, she is a lot less distracted and knows she needs to get her chores done to get them back.
+But if I remove the phones and the tablets before she wakes up, she is a lot less distracted and knows she needs to get her chores done to get them back.

 3 – Be Consistent

 Although we would LOVE to have our kids do all sorts of chores, it’s much better to keep it consistent for them.
+Consistency in managing kids’ chores is crucial as it helps them understand their responsibilities better.
 When something new is presented, they will whine and complain because it may seem like a HUGE task to them.

-If you want to add respsoniblity to their list the older they get, add new chores slowly.
-Start with one at a time and dont add another one until they have mastered their current chores.
+If you want to add responsibility to their list the older they get, add new chores slowly.
+Start with one at a time and don’t add another one until they have mastered their current chores.

 “Tomorrow I want you to learn how to fold clean towels and put them away.
 But since you’ve never done it before, I’m going to teach you how to do it and do it with you.
 So if you have any questions, I’m right there.”